shimlab/BLAZE/README.md

 4. "Barcode rank plot"" (or "knee plot") using the high-quality putative barcode.

 **Note:**
-1. The putative barcodes are the 16nt sequence after identifed 10X adaptor within each read without correction for any basecalling error.
+1. Putative barcodes are the 16nt sequence after the identifed 10X adaptor within each read without correction for any basecalling errors.
-2. This module process individual FASTQ files in the input folder in separate CPUs to achieve multiprocessing.
-This means that the multiprocessing will NOT work if the input folder contains only one large FASTQ file.
+2. This module processes individual FASTQ files in the input folder with separate CPUs to achieve multiprocessing.
+This means that multiprocessing will NOT work if the input folder contains only one large FASTQ file.
 Splitting is recommended in this case.